 Financial Aid & Scholarships

 There are numerous options to assist students and families with college expenses.
-Most start with filing the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is the application for all federal financial aid programs, some state programs and all LCCC scholarships and grant programs.
-FAFSA information is also used by some external scholarship and grant agencies to determine eligibility.
-Students may file on FAFSA's website and include the LCCC school code of 009259.
+Get started by filing the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is the application for all federal financial aid programs, some state programs and all LCCC scholarship and grant programs.
+Students must complete a FAFSA each year.

 Student and Parent Loans